the GUITAR CHALK

 Now that we've got a few years worth of content (five, at the time of writing this) in the rear view mirror, Guitar Chalk is setting about the task of refining and honing our craft.

-While there have been some bumps and mistakes along the way, GC's written content has been born out of primarily two motivators:
+GC's magazine has been born out of primarily two motivators:

 - A desire to create something meaningful and significantly helpful.